sueszli/blog/phd stats.md

 i believe you should do a phd if:

-1. you enjoy the process.
+1. you enjoy the process:

-      life is too short to do spend a decade doing something that doesn't bring you joy.

-      if you're not sure, try to get a summer research internship or do a master's degree first to find out.
+   life is too short to do spend a decade doing something that doesn't bring you joy. and if you're not sure, try to get a summer research internship or do a master's degree first to find out.

-2. you fully trust your advisor.
+2. **you fully trust your supervisor:

       they decide when you will graduate and it's in their best interest to keep you as long as possible. it's a conflict of interest and a power dynamic that can be abused.